-Patents protect inventions and can protect technology in diverse areas.
-Typically, patents are granted for products, including new compositions of materials, and processes including new applications of existing products and materials.
+Patents can protect technology in diverse areas.
+Typically, patents are granted for products and processes, including new compositions of materials and new applications of existing products and materials.

 In the UK and Europe, the types of inventions that cannot be protected include: discoveries; scientific theories; literary, musical or dramatic works; schemes, rules and methods for performing a mental act, playing a game or doing business; programs for computers; and presentation of information.